 → Without any bows or clips in their hair during sleep

 → Given a pacifier for both naptime and bedtime

-→ In a comfortable environment (Temperature between 68-72 degrees, dressed according to temperature, room as dark as possible, and a sound machine between 50-60 dB)
+→ In a comfortable environment.
+Keep the room temperature between 68-72 degrees Fahrenheit, dressed according to temperature, in a room as dark as possible, and a sound machine between 50-60 dB.